 A new proposal from the Royal Society of Public Health (RSPH) in the United Kingdom is aimed squarely at those who continue to smoke despite the known health consequences.
 The RSPH has been very clear about their intentions through their website, stating that they no longer want smoking to be viewed by young people as a “normal part of everyday life.”

-The organization is calling upon lawmakers to ban smoking from public parks and other outdoor locations, while vaping would still be permissible.
+The organization is calling upon lawmakers to ban smoking from public parks and other outdoor locations, while vaping would not be included in the smoking ban.

 Focusing on Health